MonetDB/MonetDB/README.md

-# MonetDB
+# Building MonetDB from source

 ## Summary

+For cmake, you should always build the code in a separate directory, say ${SOURCE}.
+The results of the build are stored in a location designated by ${PREFIX}, a full path to the location you want the binaries to be stored.
+Make sure you have these environment variables set and you have write permissions to the ${PREFIX} location

-For cmake, you should always build the code in a separete directory.
-For testing, you will likely don't want to install in the default location, so you need to add a parameter to the cmake command.
-Assuming the monetdb source code is checked out in "~/hg/MonetDB".
-And if you have all the required packages to build MonetDB, these are the set of commands to build and install it from source.
+Assuming the monetdb source code is checked out in  directory "${SOURCE}".
+And if you have all the required packages(*) to build MonetDB, these are the set of commands to build and *install* it from source.
+(*) what packages are required?

 ```
 mkdir build
 cd build
-cmake -DCMAKE_INSTALL_PREFIX=/tmp/monetdb ~/hg/MonetDB/
+cmake -DCMAKE_INSTALL_PREFIX=/tmp/monetdb ${SOURCE}
 cmake --build .
 cmake --build . --target install
 ```

+## Testing
+For testing, you likely don't want to install in the default location, so you need to add a parameter to the cmake command.
+??explain what install does? is it a directory name? is it --target modifier?

+##Configuration options
+Evidently there are several options to control as illustrated in $SOURCE/cmake/monetdb-options.cmake

+The important once to choose from are -DCMAKE-BUILD_TYPE, which takes the value Release or Debug.
+The former creates the binary ready for shipping, including all compiler optimizations that come with it.
+The Debug mode is necessary if you plan to debug the binary and needs access to the symbol tables.
+This build type also typically leads to a slower execution time, because also all kinds of assertions are being checked.

+The relevant properties are also -DASSERT=ON and DSTRICT=ON

+## Platform specifics
-## Debian
+### Debian

 ## Fedora